praekelt/panya-music/README.rst

 Usage
 -----

-A listen live popup utilizing the audio embed object specified in your settings can be access through */music/listen-live*
+A listen live popup utilizing the audio embed object specified in your settings can be access through */music/listen-live* (the url pattern is named *music_listen_live* if you want to use reverse or the url tag).